awsdocs/amazon-ecs-developer-guide/doc_source/service_definition_parameters.md

 `serviceName`
 The name of your service\.
 Up to 255 letters \(uppercase and lowercase\), numbers, hyphens, and underscores are allowed\.
 Service names must be unique within a cluster, but you can have similarly named services in multiple clusters within a region or across multiple regions\.

+`schedulingStrategy`
+The scheduling strategy to use\.
+For more information, see [Service Scheduler Concepts](ecs_services.md#service_scheduler)\.
+There are two service scheduler strategies available:
++ `REPLICA`—The replica scheduling strategy places and maintains the desired number of tasks across your cluster\.
+By default, the service scheduler spreads tasks across Availability Zones\.
+You can use task placement strategies and constraints to customize task placement decisions\.
+For more information, see [Replica](ecs_services.md#service_scheduler_replica)\.
++ `DAEMON`—The daemon scheduling strategy deploys exactly one task on each active container instance that meets all of the task placement constraints that you specify in your cluster\.
+When using this strategy, there is no need to specify a desired number of tasks, a task placement strategy, or use Service Auto Scaling policies\.
+For more information, see [Daemon](ecs_services.md#service_scheduler_daemon)\.
+**Note**
+Fargate tasks do not support the `DAEMON` scheduling strategy\.

 `taskDefinition`
 The `family` and `revision` \(`family:revision`\) or full ARN of the task definition to run in your service\.
 If a `revision` is not specified, the latest `ACTIVE` revision is used\.